Cosmo/Clippy/README.md

 ```

 * Open project with Xcode
-* Build and run macOS target
+* Build and run the macOS target

 ## Add other Agents (optional)